This easy Instant Pot Mexican corn (elote) cooks in 2 minutes at high pressure. Top with cojita cheese and creamy sauce and it’s delish!

 - Vent (quick release) after pressure cooking for 2 minutes

-I like to refrigerate my sauce for at least 2 hours, allowing time for flavors to combine.
+- refrigerate my sauce for at least 2 hours, allowing time for flavors to combine.

-Spreading on the sauce
+step 3: brush on the sauce

 - Pressure cook for only 2 minutes and vent (release pressure quickly)

-If you have leftovers, I recommend placing them in a moist paper towel in the refrigerator overnight.
+- Leftover corn– I recommend placing cobs in a moist paper towel in the refrigerator overnight.
+Pressure cooked corn is best consumed the day of cooking.

-What to serve with elote
+What to serve with street corn?

 Instant Pot Mexican Street Corn